Dpbm/quantum/mechanics/atoms-electrons.md

 * 1 eV = 1.6 * 10^-19 J
 * U and E = 0 and r and n = infinite, so the electron is out of the nucleus
 * the necessary energy to the electron ionize a electron is the E at n=1 * -1
+* the ground energy of a hydrogen atom is -13.6 eV

+* the farther from the nucleus the greater the energy
+* E1 = 2.17 * 10^-18 <-- ground energy in the hydrogen atom
+* R = E1/h * c <-- Rydberg constant  (per meters)
+* 1/lambda = R (1/i^2 - 1/j^2) <-- equation that give us, the wavelength of emitted photons from an atom, since that j is the high level energy and i the low  level  energy that the electron is in now (Balmer equation)

+* this bohr model is just for studies, this is not a real  model, so you can use these equations to test somethings, like using the Balmer equation to the at what transitions of energy levels the atom will emit a visible light and what not. (this works only for atoms with one electron)